bredelings/BAli-Phy/TODO/MachineImprovements.md

 This allows a uniform implementation, but maybe some worse cache-locality, as we need to look at forward + backward + global list, instead of just forward + backward.

+Q: Maybe this is actually bad?
+We change [x,i] <-> [y,j] to

+    i <-> [k:x,y,i,j] <-> j

+So if we delete i, we need to

+ * copy the last element k2 over k, then update k2.i and k2.j to point from k2->k
+ * copy the last element j2 over j, then update the combined entry to point from j2->j
+ * copy the last element i2 over i, then update the combined entry to point from i2->i

+So there is 50% more work.